beeware/briefcase/docs/reference/platforms/web.rst

 Splash Image format
 ===================

-Web projects do not support splash screens or installer images.
+Web projects use a single ``.png`` image as the splash screen.
+The image can be any size; a size of approximately 250x200 px is recommended.

 Application configuration
 =========================